bnomei/kirby-blueprints/README.md

 ### Available Attributes

-You can find all available attributes in the [Attributes folder](https://github.com/bnomei/kirby-blueprints/tree/main/classes/Blueprints/Attributes) of this repository.
+You can find all available PHP attributes in the [classes/Blueprints/Attributes folder](https://github.com/bnomei/kirby-blueprints/tree/main/classes/Blueprints/Attributes) of this repository.
+They reflect the properties you would set for a given field in a YAML blueprint.
+For some properties I created variants since different fields use the same property name but with different meanings (like `max` in a `number` field vs. `max` in a `date` field) and I wanted to keep them unambiguous in PHP.

 `Accept, After, Api, Autocomplete, Autofocus, Before, Blueprint, Buttons, Calendar, Columns, ColumnsCount, Converter, Counter, CustomType, DefaultValue, Disabled, Display, EmptyValue, ExtendsField, Fieldsets, Fields, Files, Font, Format, GenericAttribute, Grow, Help, Icon, Image, Info, Inline, Label, Layout, LayoutSettings, Layouts, Link, Marks, Max, MaxDate, MaxRange, MaxTime, MaxLength, Min, MinDate, MinLength, MinRange, MinTime, Multiple, Nodes, Numbered, Options, Path, Pattern, Placeholder, Prepend, Property, Query, Range, Required, Reset, Search, Separator, Size, SortBy, Sortable, Spellcheck, Step, Store, Subpages, Sync, Text, Theme, Time, TimeNotation, Tooltip, Translate, Type, Uploads, When, Width, Wizard`

-### Benefits of using Fields defined in a PageModel using PHP Attributes
+### Benefits of using this plugin

-You could avoid typos and get auto-completion if you use my [Schema for Kirbys YAML Blueprints](https://github.com/bnomei/kirby3-schema) but the main reason for using PHP attributes is that you will get code completion and type safety within your PHP code (the PageModel, Controllers, Templates, ...).

 You could alternatively use another plugin to [create type-hints](https://github.com/lukaskleinschmidt/kirby-file-types) based on your regular Kirby setup but that would mean you need to update them on every code change.

+You could avoid typos and get auto-completion if you use my [Schema for Kirby's YAML Blueprints](https://github.com/bnomei/kirby3-schema) but the main reason for using the `*::make()`-helpers and the PHP attributes is that you will get code-completion and type-safety within the blueprints themself and in the rest of your PHP code (the PageModels, controllers, templates, ...).

-With this plugin you can define your fields in the PageModel and instantly use them in your templates with code completion and additional insights into the field definition.
-Hovering the property name will, in most IDEs, show you the attributes you did set.
+But with this plugin you can define your fields in the PageModel and instantly use them in your templates with code-completion.
+Hovering the property name will, in most IDEs, show you the attributes you did set for easy reference.

 **site/templates/article.php**
 ```php